capoferro/frog-care/content/docs/aggression.md

 # Aggression / Territoriality

 ## TL;DR
-Aggression can occur in any species of dart frogs, commonly from males, but also from females (especially D. tinctorius females).
+Aggression can occur in any species of dart frogs.
 Look for signs of aggression between frogs and be prepared to separate them if it occurs.
-Aggression often takes the form of wrestling.
-Territorial calls from males may be more forced and staccatto.
+Aggression often takes the form of wrestling with territorial calls from males being forced and staccatto than mating calls.

 ## Do well in groups